Don’t you think it’s weird that most “marketing secrets” these days are just… common sense?

-Take a common PPC example of someone who has setup conversion tracking.
+Take a common example of someone who has set up PPC conversion tracking.
 All things being equal, which keyword is performing better?

-But this is just showing a fraction of the whole picture.
+But this is just a fraction of the whole picture.

-How do these two keywords perform when it comes to generating sales, as a lead over the phone or through your SaaS onboarding?
+How do these two keywords perform when it comes to generating sales (e.g., a lead closed or a sale over the phone)?

 Let’s add in some sales tracking data that’s coming from your CRM.
 Now which keyword is performing best?

 In other words?
 It’s time you stopped focusing your keywords around a common account CPA goal.